iSaran/robamine/README.md

 At the end of the `~/robamine-env/bin/activate` script, add the following lines:

+**If you have Nvidia:**

+Check with `nvidia-smi` which nvidia driver is installed (e.g. 384) and replace 384 with your nvidia driver in the lines below:
 ```bash
 # If the virtualenv inherits the `$PYTHONPATH` from your system:
 export PYTHONPATH="$VIRTUAL_ENV/lib"